 The truth is that full and aggressive swings are known to increase golfers’ chances of making an ace.

 Nothing trumps practice when you’re trying to learn something new in any sport.
 Yes, luck is an important factor in hitting a hole-in-one, but so is your expertise.

 If you really want to improve your chances of making an ace, you won’t take moments on the driving range lightly.
 Leverage these moments to get a grasp of what it feels like working with both long and medium irons.

 Long and medium irons are typically not as forgiving as short irons, but if you can learn how to square your hips and give it a hard swing, you’ll be one step closer to achieving a hole-in-one.

 There you have it, a detailed look at what a hole-in-one is in golf.
 A hole-in-one is a significant achievement in itself.
 Everyone had heard about it—even those not in golf.
 However, not everyone understands what it truly is.

-Everyone deserves to truly understand this fascinating concept in golf.
+Everyone deserves to understand this fascinating concept in golf truly.
 That’s why we’ve done the heavy lifting for you.
 This article contains everything you’ll need to know about a hole-in-one, including tips to help improve your chances.